Meet Our Fit Specialist of the Month

 Amoena: How did you become a fitter?

-Amoena: Tell us a bit about your Faith and Hope Boutique.
+Amoena: Tell us a little bit about A Ladies Place.

 Amoena: What do you carry?

-Amoena: What do you think makes Faith and Hope unique?
+Amoena: What do you think makes A Ladies Place special?

 Amoena: What is your favorite Amoena bra and why?